actimil/doc/en/structure.md

 #### Cipher

-Cipher means the group as the unit of activity.
+Cipher means the partnership as the unit of activity.
 Functions of this are as below.
 * Decision making
 * Task management